pogla/gutenberg-advanced-button/README.txt

 = I want this plugin to do more! =

 If you want a certain feature to be added, please add issue to [Github repository](https://github.com/pogla/gutenberg-advanced-button/issues).

+= 1.0.1 =
+* Fix: This block contains unexpected or invalid content
+* Fix: Add dependencies to wp_enqueue_script

 = 1.0 =
 Initial release